 Much of Tenerife’s history is the stuff of adventure stories – legends, pirates, epic battles between primitives and a European army, adventurers, sea battles, eruptions, plagues, floods, hurricanes, beautiful princesses, gallant soldiers, explorers, Nelson, Drake, love, betrayal and bravery.

-There’s far, far too much juicy stuff to include on one website – if you want to know more there’s always our guide Going Native in Tenerife – but to give you a taste of Tenerife’s past that many people might not be aware of, here are ten fascinating facts about Tenerife’s history.
+There’s far, far too much juicy stuff to include on one website – if you want to know more there’s always our guide The Real Tenerife – but to give you a taste of Tenerife’s past that many people might not be aware of, here are ten fascinating facts about Tenerife’s history.

 It’s claimed that Tenerife was the location of the Garden of Hesperides in Greek mythology; the place where Atlas slew the 100 headed dragon Ladon and stole the golden apples on behalf of Hercules.
 Some even say the island’s drago trees rose from Ladon’s blood.